Jerry Kang: Career

 Kang joined the UCLA School of Law in 1995.
 He is a founding member of the Critical Race Studies program at UCLA Law and was previously the Korea Times-Hankook Ilbo Endowed Chair for Law and Korean American Studies at UCLA.
 He teaches courses in both law and Asian American Studies, and has published research about the Internment of Japanese Americans during World War II.

 Kang was appointed as UCLA's first vice chancellor for equity, diversity and inclusion on July 1, 2015.
 In this role, Kang was involved with growing the Discrimination Prevention office and the Title IX office.
 Kang also established BruinX, a think tank aimed at ensuring greater diversity in UCLA's faculty hiring.
 Kang stepped down from this role on June 30, 2020, following the end of his five-year term.

-In October 2016, leaflets published by the David Horowitz Freedom Center suggested Kang was an "advocate of campus terrorist supporters" for his support of Students for Justice in Palestine.
-In a similar style, in October 2017, fliers appeared on the UCLA campus naming Kang as the "Minister of Inequity, Homogeneity, and Exclusion," alleging that his leadership "opposes intellectual diversity, stifles freedom of speech, and promotes dictatorial demagoguery."
-Both the 2016 and 2017 events included the hashtag #NoSanctuaryCampusForCriminals.

 Kang earned $354,900 in 2015 and $444,234.00 in 2016.

 On October 29, 2021, President Joe Biden nominated Kang to be a member of the National Council on the Humanities within the National Endowment for the Humanities.